crashoverride777/swifty-sk-scroll-view/README.md

 A simple helper to add a UIScrollView to your SpriteKit scenes.
 This helper only really works well if your game is either in landscape or portrait, which normally is fairly standard for a game anyway.

+The helper will also automatically forwared button presses to the scene and button presses on nodes automatically as your touches method will fire as usual.

 It also only works well if your scene scaleMode in your gameViewController is set to
 ```swift
 .ResizeFill